 3. Consistently not attending meetings

 Long-term absenteeism does not enable you to contribute effectively and discharge your legal duties and responsibilities as a board member.
 You are also leaving a lot to chance by not having any oversight of what your fellow board members are voting on, and you’re leaving it up to your fellow directors that there is satisfactory and effective governance of the organisation.

 You cannot properly act as a director if you do not attend meetings for a prolonged period of time.

-Understand the time commitment required before joining the board.
+Prior to joining a board, understand the time commitment required of you.
 If your circumstances change, or if the organisation’s circumstances change, and you can no longer commit to attending meetings, consider stepping off the board.

 An exception to this rule is if you take a leave of absence before you take the time off (and that your absence is for a legitimate reason).

 The great thing about boards is that they bring together a wide range of people from different professions, age groups, cultures, and backgrounds.
 This also means that a broad array of perspectives and ideas exist around the board table.

 Many times I see preconceived notions, past self-experiences, “we tried that before and it didn’t work” and “I don’t agree so it’s wrong” attitudes derail great conversations, resulting in missed opportunities for the organisation and a reduction in the likelihood of those directors bringing ideas and perspectives to the board in the future.

 Every time you show up for a meeting bring along an open mind to hearing different perspectives and ideas.
 If you’re someone who needs to build open-mindedness, this Forbes article gives you five simple steps to follow.